JavierPDev/AudioTime/README.md

 # Audio Timer
 Timer voice web app.
 No seed project or generator used.
+Project uses component based thinking for design and development.

 ### Tools used:
 * ES6